-All or a portion of your ordinary income dividend from a mutual fund may be taxed at a rate of 15% (0% for investors in the 15% or 10% tax bracket) rather than the higher marginal rates applicable to ordinary income.
-The amount of your dividend subject to this lower rate is reported in Box 1b of your Form 1099-DIV mailed in January 2013.
+All or a portion of your ordinary income dividend from a mutual fund may be taxed at a reduced capital gains rate rather than the higher marginal rates applicable to ordinary income.
+The amount of your dividend subject to this lower rate is reported in Box 1b of your Form 1099-DIV mailed in January 2014.
 The tax forms for the T. Rowe Price Real Assets, Real Estate, Global Real Estate, and Small-Cap Value Funds will mail in February.

 The tables below report the percentage of the ordinary dividend paid by the T. Rowe Price funds that qualify for the lower dividend rate.
 The data is provided here for informational purposes only and to assist you in your tax planning.
 In preparing your tax return, please use the amount in Box 1b of your Form 1099-DIV.

 To treat a dividend as qualifying for lower rates, you must have held your shares on which you received the dividend for at least 61 days during the 121-day period beginning 60 days before the ex-dividend date of the distribution.
 You may find your fund's ex-dividend date here.